9 keys to Broncos defeating the Giants

 The 3-1 Broncos are 12-point favorites against the 0-5, dissension- and injury-riddled New York Giants.
 The Broncos haven’t been this heavily favored since their final game of the 2014, when C.J.
 Anderson rushed for three touchdowns, Peyton Manning threw for 279 yards and Denver destroyed the Oakland Raiders, 47-13.

-It won’t be easy for the Broncos to trounce the Giants in a Sunday Night Football game that will be telecast on 9news and played at eventually-to-be-renamed Sports Authority Field at Mile High starting at 6:30 tonight.
+It won’t be easy for the Broncos to trounce the Giants in a Sunday Night Football game that will be telecast on 9NEWS and played at eventually-to-be-renamed Sports Authority Field at Mile High starting at 6:30.
 The prediction here is the Giants will play determinedly and surprisingly well into the second half.
 But here’s how the Broncos can break the Giants’ spirits and prevail:

 1. Show up, Fire up